input-output-hk/essential-cardano-content/content/glossary/cfund.md

 tags:
   - Cardano
 url: ""
-image: ""
+image: null
-image_text: ""
+image_text: null
 ---

 **cFund**: an early-stage investment fund focused on innovative companies primarily using the Cardano blockchain and its technology.
-The [cFund](https://iohk.io/en/blog/posts/2021/07/28/a-closer-look-at-the-cfund/) is managed by Wave Financial and **IOG**.
+The [cFund](https://iohk.io/en/blog/posts/2021/07/28/a-closer-look-at-the-cfund/) is managed by Wave Financial and [IOG](https://www.essentialcardano.io/glossary/iog).